jupyterhub/jupyter-remote-desktop-proxy/README.md

 When this extension is launched it will run a Linux desktop on the Jupyter single-user server, and proxy it to your browser using VNC via Jupyter.

-This extension requires a VNC server to be installed on the system, along with a desktop or equivalent.
+## VNC Server

+This extension requires a [VNC Server](https://en.wikipedia.org/wiki/Virtual_Network_Computing) to be installed on the system (likely, in the container image).
+The most tested VNC server is [TigerVNC](https://tigervnc.org/), while [TurboVNC](https://www.turbovnc.org/) also works.
+Any VNC server available in `$PATH` as `vncserver` will be used, but no real testing outside of these servers has been performed.

-For example, see the [`Dockerfile`](./Dockerfile) in this repository which installs TigerVNC and XFCE4.
+For an example, see the [`Dockerfile`](./Dockerfile) in this repository which installs TigerVNC and XFCE4.

 ## Installation